What is Neurofeedback?

 Neurofeedback, also known as neurotherapy or EEG biofeedback, is a non-invasive, medication-free, and effective method of treatment in which a client learns to change brainwave patterns through a process of auditory and visual feedback.
 Cutting-edge computer technology is used to give real-time information to assist a client to alter the power of speeds (frequencies) of brainwaves, improve connectivity (called coherence) between brain areas, change the ratios of power between brainwaves, and improve the phase and symmetry between brain regions.

-The process is tailored to the needs of each client and power training and live z-score training can be utilised to achieve optimal outcomes.
+The process is tailored to the needs of each client and power training, live z-score training and infraslow fluctuation training (ISF) can be utilised to achieve optimal outcomes.